-Turmeric has long been know for it’s healing qualities and anti-inflammatory properties – so I ve used it to give this dish a healthy kick.
+Turmeric has long been known for it’s healing qualities and anti-inflammatory properties – so I ve used it to give this dish a healthy kick.
 I used almond flour as the key ingredient to bind them as almond flour is ‘gummy’ when mixed with water and is also in itself a potent anti-inflammatory.
 I added a little garam masala and salt to boost the flavour, but you really want to focus on the turmeric as much as possible

 Turmeric quinoa burger